vking34/aws-developer-associate/dynamodb/README.md

 ### WCU

-- One WRU represents one write per second for an item up to 1 KB in size
+- One WRU represents __1 write per second for an item up to 1 KB in size__

 - If the items are larger than 1 KB, more WCU are consumed